Andre Gray: Hinckley United

 On 5 March 2010, Gray joined Conference North club Hinckley United on an emergency one-month loan.
 He made five appearances and scored no goals for the club, before returning to Shrewsbury Town.

 Gray returned to De Montfort Park in June 2010 and signed a permanent one-year contract with the club.
 His first goal for the club was a late equaliser in a 2–2 draw with Harrogate Town on 4 September.
-After two further goals that month in defeats to Guiseley and Eastwood Town, Gray's goalscoring form dried up.
+After two further goals that month in defeats to Guiseley and Eastwood Town, his goalscoring form dried up.
 His form returned in late March 2011, when he scored a brace in a 4–0 drubbing of Redditch United.
 He scored four goals in a 7–2 thrashing of Solihull Moors on 23 April, before ending the 2010–11 season having made 35 appearances and scored 14 goals.

-Gray remained with Hinckley for the 2011–12 season and showed fine form, with his goalscoring exploits firing the Knitters to an FA Cup first round proper match versus Conference Premier club Tamworth on 12 November 2011.
+Gray remained with Hinckley for the 2011–12 season and showed fine form, with his goalscoring exploits firing the Knitters to an FA Cup first round proper match versus Conference Premier club Tamworth on 12 November.
 He scored the opening goal in the 2–2 draw, but couldn't find the net in the replay, resulting in a 1–0 defeat.
-Gray also helped Hinckley reach the second round proper of the FA Trophy, scoring a late winner against Conference Premier club Wrexham in the first round, though he was unable to find the net against Luton Town in the following round, to whom they were defeated 3–0 in a replay.
+He also helped Hinckley reach the second round proper of the FA Trophy, scoring a late winner against Conference Premier club Wrexham in the first round, though he was unable to find the net against Luton Town in the following round, to whom they were defeated 3–0 in a replay.
 His exploits garnered him attention from Championship clubs.
-Gray made 45 appearances and scored 23 goals during the 2011–12 season.
+He made 45 appearances and scored 23 goals during the 2011–12 season.
 Gray departed Hinckley in the summer of 2012, having made 85 appearances and scored 37 goals across his two spells with the club.
 Gray looked back on his years playing part-time with Hinckley as the point at which he regained his focus, saying "as long as I still had a job and was getting paid, it was OK.
 Until I started playing and realised that full-time football was the only thing I wanted to do, it kicked me into gear.
 Being bored all day, waiting to go training, made me really want it".